briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 This was a nice easy read, and I liked the imagery of the marshy small town in North Carolina.
 The characters were good and the plot held my attention throughout the book.

 > The morning burned so August-hot, the marsh’s moist breath hung the oaks and pines with fog.
 The palmetto patches stood unusually quiet except for the low, slow flap of the heron’s wings lifting from the lagoon.
 And then, Kya, only six at the time, heard the screen door slap.
 Standing on the stool, she stopped scrubbing grits from the pot and lowered it into the basin of worn-out suds.
-No sounds  but her own breathing.
+No sounds now but her own breathing.
 Who had left the shack?
 Not Ma.
 She never let the door slam.

 > She knew the years of isolation had altered her behavior until she was different from others, but it wasn't her fault she'd been alone.
 Most of what she knew, she'd learned from the wild.
 Nature had nurtured, tutored, and protected her when no one else would.